AztecProtocol/aztec-packages/docs/docs/concepts/foundation/communication/public_private_calls/slow_updates_tree.md

 title: Privately access Historical Public Data
 ---

 In Aztec, private and public execution environments are completely separate and operate with distinct state management.
 It is not possible for private functions to reliably access the most recent public data public state - only sequencers can do that.
+You'll want to [read the previous section](./main.md) to understand this before reading this page.

 But, what about historical public data (or public data that changes infrequently)?
 Through a **slow updates tree**, private functions can access historical public state.
 Please note that we are still experimenting with this feature.